8875ashutoshtiwary/Html-Project/README.md

 This is E-Commerce project.
-This project I used language HTML,CSS and Javascript. for helping access any product and purchase it.
+This project I used language HTML and CSS. for helping access any product and purchase it.